About Christie Lake Conservation Area

 Set up like a golf course, disc golf holes wind through fields and forests to reach the basket but played with flying discs rather than clubs and a ball.
 Disc golf is a great outdoor activity, perfect for individual play, team play, and organized competition.

 Christie Lake features an 18 hole championship disc golf course that is open year-round and is free to use with park entry.
-Discs are available for purchase at the gatehouse and beach store.

 Fish from a boat, shoreline or docks located around the reservoir as you try to catch the big one!
 Some native species that you will find in the reservoir include; Northern pike, Largemouth bass and variety of panfish.